Notice regarding the quality of machine translation

 The conditions under which an automotive expert practises his profession must not impair his independence.

-To go further Article L. 326-6 of the Highway Traffic Act.
+For further information: Article L. 326-6 of the Highway Traffic Act.

 d.
 Liability insurance